Surgery to remove lymph nodes to treat melanoma

 If tests show that the lymph nodes are affected, further surgery will be carried out to remove the lymph nodes.

-You’ll have your lymph nodes removed under a general anaesthetic and are likely to be in hospital for a few days.
-The surgery you have and its side effects will depend on the group of lymph nodes being removed.
-Your specialist doctor or nurse will tell you more about what to expect in your situation.
+The operation you have and its side effects will depend on the lymph nodes being removed.
 For example, if the melanoma was in your leg, a cut (incision) is made in the groin on the affected side to remove the lymph nodes.
 If the melanoma was in your arm, the lymph nodes in your armpit on the affected side will be removed.
-The nodes in your neck will be removed if you had a melanoma anywhere on your face, head or in the neck area.
+The nodes in your neck will be removed if you had a melanoma anywhere on your face or head or in the neck area.
+Your specialist doctor or nurse will tell you more about what to expect.

 It’s important to be aware of the benefits and disadvantages of surgery to remove your lymph nodes and to discuss these with your doctors before your treatment.

-In many cases, surgery to remove affected lymph nodes will help control the spread and growth of the cancer in the affected lymph node areas.
-It will also reduce the risk of the cancer spreading to other parts of the body.
+In many cases surgery to remove affected lymph nodes helps control the local spread and growth of the melanoma.

-Surgery to remove the lymph nodes will leave a scar on your skin, which will fade with time.
+The surgery will leave a scar on your skin, which will become less noticeable with time.
 You may want to discuss with your doctor and nurse what the scar may look like after surgery.

 Removing the lymph nodes can sometimes lead to lymphoedema.
 This is a swelling of an arm, leg or other part of your body, depending on which lymph nodes were removed.
 There are ways you can help lower your risk of lymphoedema or reduce its severity if it does develop.
 There’s still a risk that the melanoma may come back again after removing the lymph nodes.

 After you’ve had your lymph nodes removed, you may not need any further treatment.